ktw92/ace-diff/README.md

 ## API

-There are a few API methods available on your AceDiff instance.
+There are a few API methods available on your AceDiffy instance.

 - `aceInstance.getEditors()`: this returns an object with left and right properties.
 Each contains a reference to the Ace editor, in case you need to do anything with them.
 Ace has a ton of options which I wasn't going to support via the wrapper.
 This should allow you to do whatever you need
 - `aceInstance.setOptions()`: this lets you set many of the above options on the fly.
 Note: certain things used during the construction of the editor, like the classes can't be overridden.
 - `aceInstance.getNumDiffs()`: returns the number of diffs currently being displayed.
 - `aceInstance.diff()`: updates the diff.
-This shouldn't ever be required because AceDiff automatically recognizes the key events like changes to the editor and window resizing.
+This shouldn't ever be required because AceDiffy automatically recognizes the key events like changes to the editor and window resizing.
 But I've included it because there may always be that fringe case...
-- `aceInstance.destroy()`: destroys the AceDiff instance.
+- `aceInstance.destroy()`: destroys the AceDiffy instance.
 Basically this just destroys both editors and cleans out the gutter.

 ## Browser Support